stevenxchung/AWS-CSAA-ACloudGuru/Section 02 -- AWS - 10,000 Feet Overview/README.md

 * RDS (Relational Database Service) - Service which works with MySQL, PostgreSQL, Oracle
 * DynamoDB - For non-relational databases
 * ElastiCache - A way of caching commonly queried items from a database
-* Red Shift - Built for data warehousing
+* Redshift - Built for data warehousing

 ### Migration Services
 * AWS Migration Hub - Tracking service which allows application tracking during migration